brad0taylor/xena-tools/README.md

 # xena-tools
 Python scripts for Xena RNAseq repository

-This repository contains tools for interacting with the UCSD Xenas dataset of RNA sequence data with samples of 12000 cancer RNA sequences and 8000 normal tissue RNA sequences.
-The development format is primarialy using Python in Jupyter Notebooks.
-As time goes on we will also repackage soem of these as python library functions.
+This repository contains tools for interacting with the UCSD Xenas dataset of RNA sequence data with samples of 12,000 cancer RNA sequences and 8,000 normal tissue RNA sequences.
+The development format is primarily using Python in Jupyter Notebooks.
+As time goes on we will also repackage some of these as python library functions.

 ## RNA Sequences and dataset views